 A Christmas Carol (1969)

 An all-singing, all-dancing film starring Albert Finney in the titular role.
-Finney’s Scrooge is very much in the wiry and frail mould, and he is suitably objectionable throughout, closely resembling a slightly better dressed Steptoe.
+Finney’s Scrooge is very much in the wiry and frail mold, and he is suitably objectionable throughout, closely resembling a slightly better dressed Steptoe.
 As well as Finney, the cast also includes, Sir Alec Guinness who puts in a particularly over-the-top turn as Marley’s ghost.
-The other ghosts in this version are a bit strange, the ghost of Christmas Past is just some non-descript old dear and the ghost of Christmas present opts to get Scrooge pissed in order to make him more cheerful.
-Seems obvious now you think about it.
+The other ghosts in this version are a bit strange, the ghost of Christmas Past is just some non-descript old dear, and the ghost of Christmas Present opts to get Scrooge pissed in order to make him more cheerful.
+Seems obvious now that you think about it.